kimruddock/pawelgrzybek.github.io/_drafts/2017-04-25-make-some-magic-with-css-blend-modes.md

 It was an ordinary Wednesday morning, enjoying my morning espresso shot at [Engine Creative](https://twitter.com/enginecreative), when suddenly my lovely colleague Chloe put on my desk the latest issue of [net magazine](https://twitter.com/netmag) that post man just delivered.
 I had a quick glance at the cover art that says "Make magic with CSS".
 Of course — I totally ignored it — I know everything about CSS, don't I?
 It was a really nice espresso.

 It is an ordinary Sunday morning, enjoying my morning espresso shot on my sofa —  time for some press.
 After reading first three paragraphs of "Make magic with CSS" by [Aga Naplocha](https://twitter.com/aganaplocha) I relized that I really felt behind with my CSS.
-It is a really nice espresso but I'm going to brew more because today is a time to catch up some CSS magic — blending modes.
+It is a really nice espresso but I'm going to brew more because today is a time to catch up with some CSS magic — blend modes.

 ## Blend modes essentials

 If you have ever used any image editing software like Adobe Photoshop, Affinity Photo or Sketch App you probably have some experience with blending modes.
-Yes — it is one of those features that designers love because it is the way for beautifulness but front-end developers hate as it is pain to implement on web.
+Yes — it is one of those features that designers love because it is the shortcut for beautifulness but front-end developers hate as it is pain to implement on web.
 A-ha!
 Not anymore!
 I will show you how in a second but first let's put here some theory from [Wikipedia](https://en.wikipedia.org/wiki/Blend_modes), as quotes on articles always look good.

 > Blend modes in digital image editing are used to determine how two layers are blended into each other.
 However, as each pixel has a numerical representation, a large number of ways to blend two layers is possible.

+For lots of designers and developers working with blend modes is a very experimental process.
+It is worth to understand what is going on instead of randomly changing this settings, stairing at the image and expecting a masterpiece.
+It doesn't take much time to juggle with some options in Photoshop but it can be much more time consuming when the same needs to be done in CSS or JavaScript.
+A little bit of consciousness helps and I will do my best to give you some.

+### Blend mode by group

+### Blend modes on web vs. graphic software

 - spac https://drafts.fxtf.org/compositing-1/
 - background-blend-mode